 FDA offers a number of expedited development and review programs for qualifying product candidates.
 The fast-track program is intended to expedite or facilitate the process of reviewing new products that meet certain criteria.
-Specifically, new products are eligible for fast-track designation if they are intended to treat a serious or life-threatening disease or condition and demonstrate the potential to address unmet medical needs for the disease or condition.
+Specifically, new products are eligible for fast-track designation if they are intended to treat a serious or life-threatening disease or condition.
 A product intended to treat a serious or life-threatening disease or condition may also be eligible for breakthrough therapy designation to expedite its development and review.
 Any marketing application for a biologic submitted to FDA for approval, including a product with a fast-track designation and/or breakthrough therapy designation, may be eligible for other types of FDA programs intended to expedite FDA review and approval process, such as priority review and accelerated approval.
 FDA also may grant accelerated approval to certain products studied for their safety and effectiveness in treating serious or life-threatening diseases or conditions.